inbalboa/github2mirror/README.md

 # Github clone tool

-Quick and dirty tool for mirroring Github --> Gitlab, Bitbucket, Gitea.
+Quick and dirty tool for mirroring Github --> Gitlab, Bitbucket.

 You can host it on [Heroku](https://www.heroku.com) for free ([account verification required](https://devcenter.heroku.com/articles/account-verification)).